 FAQs: Embassy Services COVID-19 Update

-This page has answers to some of the most frequently asked questions about consular services at the Embassy of Ireland in Brussels.
+This page has answers to some of our most frequently asked questions at the Embassy of Ireland in Brussels.

 Frequently Asked Questions

 |Other Services (certified copies of passport, witnessing, driving licence queries)

 Passport Online is open to all applicants renewing their Irish passports and those applying for their first passport who are resident in Belgium.